yveskalume/little-lemon/README.md

 # Little Lemon

-My capstone project for the Meta Android Developer Program
+This course gives the opportunity to demonstrate the skills gained throughout the Android Developer Professional Certificate program.